Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Other Benchmark Correlation and AutoEval Predictive Power Evaluation

 \subsection{Multi-LogiEval Experiment Setup}

 The task in Multi-LogicEval \citep{multilogieval} is to answer a yes-or-no question using the provided context, where the question was created using a certain depth of rules of logical reasoning.
 We used a prompt similar to the one they used where we use Chain-of-Thought prompting and prompt the LLM to provide the answer in a specific location to parse.
-Examples of these prompts are provided below using examples from the Multi-LogiEval dataset.
+Prompt \ref{prompt:multilogieval} shows an example of this prompt using examples from the Multi-LogiEval dataset.

-\begin{promptbox}[float, floatplacement=t, enhanced jigsaw,breakable,pad at break*=1mm, colback=blue!5!white,colframe=fsnlcolor,]{Multi-LogicEval Prompt} "Given the context that contains rules of logical reasoning in natural language and question, perform step-by-step reasoning to answer the question.
+\begin{promptbox}[float, floatplacement=t, enhanced jigsaw,breakable,pad at break*=1mm, colback=blue!5!white,colframe=fsnlcolor,label={prompt:multilogieval}]{Multi-LogicEval Prompt} "Given the context that contains rules of logical reasoning in natural language and question, perform step-by-step reasoning to answer the question.
 Based on context and reasoning steps, answer the question ONLY in 'yes' or 'no.' Please use the below format: Context: At a university, students who study hard earn high grades.
 Those who participate in extracurriculars develop leadership skills.
 However, students have restricted time outside of classes.
 They can either study hard or they do not develop leadership skills from extracurriculars.
 Question: Can we conclude that Priya, a university student with limited free time, either earns high grades or does not participate in extracurricular activities?
 Reasoning steps: [generate step-by-step reasoning] Answer: Yes/No" \end{promptbox}